 It’s important to keep in mind that cognitive aging is not a disease.
 The brain changes associated with aging are part of a natural process that starts at birth and continues throughout the lifespan.
 While things like our wisdom, expertise and vocabulary increase with age, other abilities like processing speed, decision-making and some types of memory may decline with age.

-While 87 percent of people age 65 and older experience cognitive changes due to the normal aging process, there is growing hope and expectation that it’s possible to maintain cognitive health later in life, helping people age independently and enjoy the benefits of a fuller life.
+While 87 percent of people age 65 and older may experience cognitive changes due to the normal aging process to varying degrees, there is growing hope and expectation that it’s possible to maintain cognitive health later in life, allowing people to age independently and enjoy the benefits of a fuller life.